 The Village, with the assistance of Ryan, has commissioned this Redevelopment Plan (the "Redevelopment Plan") in order to alleviate those conditions which deter private investment in the area and to meet the Village's redevelopment goals and objectives.
-Specifically, the Village intends to amend the Kedzie Gateway TIF to remove these two parcels to create a new "183rd West TIF "This represents an opportunity to enhance the approximately 33 acres of property located at the gateway, and to better position the area in relation to marketplace trends impacting both retail and auto industry uses.
+This represents an opportunity to enhance the approximately eleven (11.3) acres of property generally located in the downtown core of the Village and is generally bounded by Pine Road to the north, Ridge Road to the south, parcels fronting Dixie Highway to the east, and the Metra Electric and Amtrak rail lines to the west.